department-of-veterans-affairs/vets-website/content/pages/disability-benefits/apply-for-benefits.md

 ###### Documents you’ll need

-For the first compensation claim you send VA, please provide:
+For the first compensation claim you send VA, you'll need:

 - Discharge papers (DD214 or equivalent)
 - Service treatment records

-Both of these documents can be ordered through the [National Archives]( https://www.archives.gov/veterans/military-service-records/).
+Order these through the [National Archives]( https://www.archives.gov/veterans/military-service-records/).

 For all compensation claims, please provide: